Paradoxical predictions of liquid curtains with surface tension: Abstract

 \section{Abstract}

 This paper examines two-dimensional liquid curtains ejected at an angle to the horizontal and affected by gravity and surface tension.
-The flow's shear is weak and viscosity, negligible.
+The flow is, to leading order, shearless and viscosity, negligible.
 The Froude number is large, so that the radius of the curtain's curvature exceeds its thickness.
-The Weber number is close to unity, so that the forces of inertia and surface tension are in balance.
+The Weber number is close to unity, so that the forces of inertia and surface tension are almost perfectly balanced.
 An asymptotic equation is derived under these assumptions, and its steady solutions are explored.
 It is shown that, for a given pair of ejection velocity/angle, infinitely many solutions exist, each representing a steady curtain with a stationary capillary wave superposed on it.
-These solutions describe a reach variety of behaviours: curtains can zigzag downwards, self-intersect, and even rise against gravity until the initial supply of the liquid's kinetic energy is used up.
+These solutions describe a rich variety of behaviours: in addition to arching downwards, curtains can \emph{zigzag} downwards, \emph{self-intersect}, and even \emph{rise }until the initial supply of the liquid's kinetic energy is used up.
 The last type of solutions corresponds to a separatrix between upward- and downward-bending curtains -- in both cases, self-intersecting (such solutions are meaningful only until the first intersection, after which the liquid just splashes down).
-Finally, an experimental setup is described where upward-bending curtains can be observed.
+Finally, suggestions are made as to how the existence of upward-bending curtains can be tested experimentally.